corndogit/metoffice-weather-cli/README.md

 - Pick all 'useful' information out of the Met Office data - some is currently omitted
 - Allow preferences to be set in a config file for the data printed out
+- Switch from .env-based saving of API keys to another format (e.g. JSON) to avoid wiping files containing environment variables unrelated to the program